COOK ISLANDS FACT FILE

 TIME ZONE

 The islands are 10 hours behind GMT.
 Daylight saving time is not observed - in other words, the clock doesn't go back or forward at any time.
+Remember that as you travel to the Islands you will cross the international dateline and either gain or lose a day as part of your journey.
 This is the current date and time in the Islands

 LANGUAGE